 Histoblasts are specified during embryonic development at contralateral positions in each presumptive abdominal segment.
 The dorsal abdominal epidermis of the adult derives from dorsolaterally located histoblast nests present at the anterior and posterior compartments15,16.
 As histoblasts expand, replacing the larval epithelial cells (LECs), the contralateral nests fuse at the dorsal midline forming a confluent sheet17,18,19,20.

 This work describes 1) a methodology for dissection, mounting, and long-term live imaging of the Drosophila pupae, and 2) analytical methods to study the dynamics of cellular orientation and growth at high spatiotemporal resolution.
-A detailed protocol is provided, covering all the steps required from the initial pupae preparation (i.e., staging and imaging) to the extraction and quantification of directionality and orientation features.
+A detailed protocol is here provided, covering all the steps required from the initial pupae preparation (i.e., staging and imaging) to the extraction and quantification of directionality and orientation features.
 We also describe how to infer local tissue properties from the analysis of cell clones.
 All the steps described are minimally invasive and allow long-term live analyses.
 The methods described here can be easily adapted and applied to other developmental stages, tissues, or model organisms.

 PROTOCOL: